-- 1. Log in to the KACE Systems Deployment Appliance Administrator Console. - 2.
-On the left navigation pane, choose Home > Dashboard. - 3.
-On the Dashboard, mouse-over the widget, then use any of the following options. - · Refresh the information in the widget. - · Display information about the widget. - · Hide the widget. - Drag the widget to a different location on the page. - · Resize the widget. - 4.
-Click the Customize button in the top-right corner of the page to view the available widgets. - 5.
+- 1. Log in to the KACE Systems Deployment Appliance Administrator Console to view the Dashboard. - 2.
+Mouse-over the widget, then use any of the following options. - · Refresh the information in the widget. - Display information about the widget. - · Hide the widget. - · Drag the widget to a different location on the page. - · Resize the widget. - 3.
+Click the Customize button in the top-right corner of the page to view the available widgets. - 4.
 Click Install to show a widget that is currently hidden.